StevenHwanghh/AI_Testing/README.md

-# Use AI to generate usable test cases and then driven testing
+# Use AI to generate usable test cases and then drive testing